 Nashville based multi-instrumentalist, specializing in pedal steel, hammond organ, and various tones and textures.

-After being a touring player for the likes of Mickey Guyton, Chase Rice, and The War and Treaty, I've built out a home studio capable of rendering full & polished productions.
-Whether you need a simple Pedal Steel overdub or a fully realized pop track, I can make it happen remotely.
+After being a touring player for the likes of Mickey Guyton, Chase Rice, The War and Treaty, and Pony Bradshaw, I've built out a professional studio capable of rendering full & polished productions.
+Whether you need a simple pedal steel overdub or a fully realized pop track, I can make it happen remotely.

 Credits